 Introducing a system to "Visualize Energy" for production facilities

-We installed a system that can constantly monitor the energy consumed, such as electric power and gas, in our facilities at the Shiga Works.
-As numerical values are displayed in a graph on personal computers, we can grasp the energy consumption status on production lines at a glance and can see the necessity of improving operation and facilities to save energy by constantly checking the aforementioned status.
+We have installed a system that can constantly monitor the energy consumed, such as electric power and gas, in our facilities at the Shiga Works.
+As numerical values are displayed in a graph on personal computers, it is possible to instantly assess the energy consumption status on production lines at a glance.
+Constant monitoring lets us easily see where we need to improve operation and facilities to save energy.

 Sharing transportation resources